 By: Reilly Johnson

-A big part of the heroin addiction problem is opioid withdrawal.
-Opiate withdrawal symptoms are long and painful and not fun.
-Which is why approaching the detox and withdrawal stage it’s important to use it as an opportunity to create and follow a plan to your own freedom from addiction.
+We found out one of the biggest stumbling blocks to lasting recovery was terrible opiate withdrawals.
+A big part of the heroin/painkiller addiction problem is that opiate withdrawal symptoms last a long time, are very painful and can lead to relapse.
+Which is why when you are preparing to withdrawal and detox off opiates you have a far greater chance at success, it’s important to use this time as an opportunity to create and follow a plan for freedom from addiction.

 #1 – The Cold Turkey Quit (quitting instantly) – This is where you go cold turkey into withdrawal because you run out of opiates or you decide to quit immediately or something happened that forced you to quit (like jail).

 #2 – The 7 Day Get Off Fast Taper Off Opiates – Taper just fast enough to give yourself a cushion for when you come completely off.

 #3 – The 30 Day Take it Slow Taper Off Opiates – Gradually over a long peroid of time.
 If you have the self control to do this, a slow opiate taper can really reduce the severity of withdrawal symptoms and the length more than any other way.